baoj3101/yeeter/README.md

 ## README - rpistatus ##

-This is a bash script that iterates through rpi01 - rpi18 and ping each one to check if a host is up or down.
+This is a bash script that iterates through rpi01 - rpi18 in the classroom and pings each one to check if a host is up or down, using ping command.
 There are two use cases:

-To go through all hosts: $ rpistatus
+- To go through all hosts: $ rpistatus

-To go through selected hosts: $ rpistatus host1 host2 ...
+- To go through selected hosts: $ rpistatus host1 host2 ...

-The output is on screen and display the status of each host:
+The output is on screen and displays the status of each raspberry pi host:

 rpi01 is alive